wilds/angular-schema-form-dynamic-select/README.md

 * List items: the items that make up the selection list, for example the items in a drop down.

-# Installation
+# Installation and usage

-This is an add-on to the angular-schema-form.
-To use it (in production), just include `angular-schema-form-dynamic-select.min.js` and satisfy its dependency.
+ASFDS is an add-on to the angular-schema-form.
+To use it (in production), follow these step:

 Easiest way is to install is with bower, this will also include dependencies: